MicroEJ/docs/ApplicationDeveloperGuide/gettingStartedApp.rst

    Execution on Device

-- Click :guilabel:`Run` : the application, the runtime library and the header files are automatically deployed to your BSP.
+- Click :guilabel:`Run` : depending on your Platform :ref:`BSP connection <bsp_connection>`, the application, the runtime library and the header files are automatically deployed to your BSP.

 ::